 Everyone loses themselves in daydreams and memories.
 Your mind wanders to the future or the past because those places are more pleasant than what you’re handling at that time.
 This causes you to have some trouble concentrating and away from what you need to focus on.

 Stay in the present by keeping your daily to-do list on your desk.
 When your mind starts to drift, pull yourself back to what’s right in front of you.
 Ground yourself by focusing on something real, like your breath, before turning your attention back to the task at hand.

-Like that bottle of hand sanitizer, keep your headache and migraine medications on hand at all times.
+Keep your headache and migraine medications on hand at all times.
 If getting to the pharmacy is a challenge these days, migraine services like Nurx can diagnose you and deliver medication to your door.

 4. Racing Thoughts

 When you get busy, you suddenly remember five other items that you need to do or think about.
 If you want to know how to increase concentration, you need to calm your racing thoughts.

 One scientific review found that “MBIs [mindfulness-based interventions] were moderately effective in reducing anxiety symptoms and improving mood….Moreover, improvements were sustained over an average of 27 weeks.”
 Meditation is a great way to clear the clutter, restore cognitive functioning, focus on the present, and restore razor focus.